INCF/knowledge-space-agent/README.md

-# KnowledgeSpace AI Agent - Dataset Discovery Assistant
+# KnowledgeSpace AI Agent - Dataset Search Assistant

 A web application that provides an AI-powered chatbot interface for dataset discovery, using Google Gemini API on the backend and a React-based frontend.